Listen to this website using Browsealoud

 Browsealoud makes using the Internet easier for people who have low literacy and reading skills, English as a second language, dyslexia and mild visual impairment.
 Please note it is not designed as a screen reader for blind people or anyone with a severe visual impairment.
 If you need this technology, there are commercial third party products available, such as JAWS and SuperNova.

-How to install and use Browsealoud
+How to use Browsealoud

 Also have a look at the Browsealoud FAQs on their website.